 Ontario's most epic swimming hole opens for the summer next month

 The cost of admission is $10.50 for adults, and vehicle permits can be purchased for $15.
+Prime parking spots can fill up quickly, so arrive early during your time slot.

 Join the conversation Load comments